CyberSource/cybersource-plugins-commercetools/docs/Process-a-Payment-for-CC-With-Payer-Authentication.md

     | custom.fields.isv_userAgentHeader   | User agent header from Customer browser | Yes      | Used by 3DS process, populated from client-side libraries |
     | custom.fields.isv_customerIpAddress | Customer IP address                     | Yes      | Populated from client-side libraries                      |

-8. Wait for the event to return back the following fields, verify the following fields from update response
+8.  wait for the response from ddc form and if successful, then proceed with enrolment, verify the following fields from update response

         authenticationTransactionId
         stepUpURL